-The project began in 2014 when AfD partnered with the city of Geneva, the Geneva Midwifery School (Haute École de Santé de Genève, Département de Sage-Femmes) and the Ferdows Foundation to create a cascade model training program for midwives.
+The project began in 2014 when AfD partnered with the Geneva Health School, Department of Midwifery (Haute École de Santé de Genève, Département de Sage-Femmes) and the Ferdows Foundation to create a cascade model training program for midwives.